oyama/pico-sqlite/README.md

 ## Licence

-All code and documentation in this SQLite repository are dedicated to the public domain by the authors.
+All code and documentation in this pico-sqlite repository are dedicated to the public domain by the authors.